-Strategy 1 Details For rmative Revi iews Strategy 1: All IMPACT teachers will offer after school tutorials for at-risk students in need of additional instruction.
-Formative Strategy's Expected Result/Impact: Analyze progress reports, report cards and college grades to determine which students to target for tutorials Nov Feb June Staff Responsible for Monitoring: Campus Administrators Funding Sources: Tutorial Teacher Pay and Bus Transportation - Coordination of Local and State Funds - \$CE Funds - \$4,000 Strategy 2 Details For rmative Revi iews Strategy 2: Guidelines and criteria will be developed so students know minimum performance expectations at IMPACT.
-A committee will Formative review any students failing to meet these expectations, and develop a plan to help the students meet the expectations and provide support.
+Strategy 1 Details Fo Formative Reviews Strategy 1: All IMPACT teachers will offer after school tutorials for at-risk students in need of additional instruction.
+Formative Strategy's Expected Result/Impact: Analyze progress reports, report cards and college grades to determine which students to target for tutorials Nov Feb June Staff Responsible for Monitoring: Campus Administrators Funding Sources: Tutorial Teacher Pay and Bus Transportation - Coordination of Local and State Funds - SCE Funds - \$4,000 Strategy 2 Details Fo rmative Rev iews Strategy 2: Guidelines and criteria will be developed so students know minimum performance expectations at IMPACT.
+A committee will Formative 1 review any students failing to meet these expectations, and develop a plan to help the students meet the expectations and provide support.
 Nov Feb June Students must comply with their individual support plan to the best of their ability and with parent assistance before it is considered that they might return to their home campus to earn their High School diploma.
-Strategy's Expected Result/Impact: Develop and share committee's finalized plan and minutes of meetings Staff Responsible for Monitoring: Campus Administrators, Counselors Strategy 3 Details For rmative Revi iews Strategy 3: When students feel they want to leave IMPACT, a conference will be scheduled with parents, students, and school officials to Formative discover why they want to leave and what can be done to encourage them to stay and complete their degree.
-Nov Feb June Strategy's Expected Result/Impact: Meet with parents and keep minutes of meeting Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 4 Details For mative Revi ews Strategy 4: The SST Team will meet and identify students that are having difficulty with attendance, academic, and/or behavior needs in Formative order to provide support and/or resources to the student and/or the parent to increase student achievement.
-Nov Feb June Strategy's Expected Result/Impact: Increase in student achievement 1 1
+Strategy's Expected Result/Impact: Develop and share committee's finalized plan and minutes of meetings for each student Staff Responsible for Monitoring: Campus Administrators, Counselors Strategy 3 Details Fo rmative Rev iews Strategy 3: When students feel they want to leave IMPACT, a conference will be scheduled with parents, students, and school officials to Formative discover why they want to leave and what can be done to encourage them to stay and complete their degree.
+Nov Feb June Strategy's Expected Result/Impact: Meet with parents and keep minutes of meeting Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 4 Details Fo rmative Rev iews Strategy 4: The SST Team will meet and identify students that are having difficulty with attendance, academic, and/or behavior needs in Formative order to provide support and/or resources to the student and/or the parent to increase student achievement.
+Nov Feb June Strategy's Expected Result/Impact: Increase in student achievement as reflected by state testing scores. + 1